paakofiaidoo/paakofiaidoo/README.md

 ⚒️ I live for the pursuit of knowledge

-🏫 BSc Physics (electronics option) 4th year undergrad, KNUST, Kumasi, Ghana
+🏫 BSc Physics (Electronics Option) 4th Year Undergrad, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana

 😍 Coding, Philosophy (Ontology and Epistemology), Movies & Animations, Gaming

-📨 contact me on paakofiaidoo17@gmail.com
+📨 contact me on paakofiaidoo17@gmail.com / click on my logo to see my portfolio for all my contacts

 </div>